Space

 View at EarthSky Community Photos. | Supriya Chakrabarty of Kolkata, West Bengal, India, captured this halo around the sun on March 21, 2023, and wrote: “22 Degree Solar Halo from Kolkata India.”
 Thank you, Supriya.

-Halo around the moon, Mars, Pleiades and a few stars.
+Halo around the moon, with Mars, Pleiades and a few stars labeled.

-Fisheye view of sky with moon and planets labeled.
+Fisheye view of whole sky with moon, faint ring, and labeled planets.

 Thank you to all who submit images to EarthSky Community Photos!
 View community photos here.
 We love you all.
 Submit your photos here.